Invenietis/CK-Core/CK.Core/SimpleSerialization/README.md

 }
 ```

-This can only be applied to value types or sealed classes.
+This can **only be applied to value types or sealed classes**.
 Unless a Code Analyzer is written one day to check this,
 absolutely no check is done in CK.Core.
 But this check is implemented in CK.BinarySerialization package: an `InvalidOperationException` will
 be raised  if non sealed class appears in a serialization or deserialization session.